Building a Query in Visual Mode

-In this walkthrough you will learn how to use Query Builder in generating SELECT statements.
+The topic describes how to use Query Builder for generating SELECT statements.

 Retrieving Data from Tables Using Query Builder

 Suppose you need to know what department the employee belongs to.
-To accomplish this task, it is needed to get employee’s name and department internal code from one table (Emp) and name of the department from another table (Dept).
+To accomplish the task, we need to get the employee’s name and the department internal code from one table (Emp) and the name of the department from another table (Dept).

 Creating Inner Join between Two Tables

-In Database Explorer, make sure that connection to your server containing the base (Demobase) is active.
+- In Database Explorer, make sure that the connection to the server is active.

-Select the EName check box field in the Emp table shape and the DName check box field in the Dept table shape to include them into the SELECT list.
+- Select EName in the Emp table shape, and Dname in the Dept table shape to include them to the SELECT list.
 These fields appear in the Selection tab of the tabbed editor below the query diagram.

-Drag the DeptNo field from the Emp table shape onto the same field at the Dept table shape.
-A connector between two tables appear, indicating the relation has been established.
+- Drag the DeptNo field from the Emp table shape to the same field of the Dept table shape.
+A connector between two tables appears, what indicates that the relation is established.

-Switch to the Joins tab of the tabbed editor to make sure the relation has been established properly.
-You can see Emp.DeptNo=Dept.DeptNo string.
+- Switch to the Joins tab of the tabbed editor to make sure the relation has been established properly.
+The string should like Emp.DeptNo=Dept.DeptNo.

 Creating an Outer Join Between Two Tables